The Toughest Sport on the Planet – Calcio Storico

 - The teams are made up of four keepers, three fullbacks, five halfbacks, and a staggering fifteen forwards!

 - There’s a Captain and Standard Bearer who have a tent situated slap bang in the centre of the net.
 They don’t play but act as managers and even as refs when things get… let’s just say heated.

 - The ref and six linesmen officiate the match, all in collaboration with the Judge Commissioner (a bit like a third official), he remains off the field.

 - A small cannon shot is fired before the game (and why not), then the ball is kicked toward the centre line and a whistle blows when the ball comes to rest.
 Now it gets interesting as the huge muscular forwards launch into the opposition and kick the bejesus out of each other.
 This makes hockey fights look like a night at the panto, part of the appeal of the sport.
 The aim is to nobble the other team so a numbers advantage can be taken and attempts at scoring made.

 - A goal is scored by placing the ball over a fence at the end of the pitch with a net behind it.
 The teams change sides after every goal scored.
 It’s a skill game because a shot overhead height leads to a half goal being awarded to the opposite team.

 - The game allows punching, head-butting, elbowing, and choking – but it draws the line at kicks to the head, they’re banned and will likely get you sent off.

 So if you fancy a more primitive sport that serves up a large measure of manliness and gumption, maybe Calcio Storico is for you.
-With this type of football you won’t be moaning about the game having gone soft and players going down too easy.
+With this type of football, you won’t be moaning that the game has gone soft and players going down too easy.
 If these lads go down they’ve probably taken a heavy right hand to the jaw, less the beautiful game, more the brute-iful game.